-I have extensive experience leading competitive research (a total of 31 projects since my PhD defense).
-In total, I have won 22 highly competitive calls: I have been the principal investigator of partner members of seven European projects of H2020 and international calls, seven competitive Spanish and Catalan research projects, and nine major contracts with the administration.
+I have extensive experience leading competitive research (a total of 31 projects since my PhD defence).
+In total, I have won 23 highly competitive calls: I have been the principal investigator of partner members of seven European projects of H2020 and international calls, eight competitive Spanish and Catalan research projects, and nine major contracts with the administration.
 I have been on the advisory board of three other European projects and an ERC Project.
-Over my career, I fundraised a means of almost 381.630€ per year.
-Total jobs created by the projects I have directed include nine postdocs (of 2 to 3 years), eight predocs (4 years) and 19 research assistants (diverse durations).
+Over my career, I fundraised a means of almost 380,508.8€ per year.
+Total jobs created by the projects I have directed include ten postdocs (of 2 to 3 years), eight predocs (4 years) and 20 research assistants (diverse durations).
 I was selected for the Step 2 interview of the ERC Consolidator 2021 and 2022 calls on a project on “Gender equality and platform economy”.

-Previously, I was Ramon y Cajal postdoc at IN3 UOC, a Juan de la Cierva postdoc at the IGOP UAB, and Marie Sklodowska-Curie/Beatriu de Pinos postdoc at the Berkman Klein Center (Harvard), a one year fellow at the Real Colegio Complutense (Harvard) and visiting scholar at MIT.
+Previously, I was Ramon y Cajal postdoc at IN3 UOC, a Juan de la Cierva postdoc at the IGOP UAB, and Marie Sklodowska-Curie/Beatriu de Pinos postdoc at the Berkman Klein Centre (Harvard), a one year fellow at the Real Colegio Complutense (Harvard) and visiting scholar at MIT.
 I obtained my PhD in Social and Political Sciences at the European University Institute (EUI) in 2010 and was a visiting research scholar at Berkeley University and Stanford University in 2008.
 I hold a Graduate Degree in Economics (University of Valencia) and in Social and Cultural Anthropology (U. Rovira i Virgili).
 My investigation has informed technological development adopted by the APACHE Foundation and Google.
 My work has informed the European Agenda of Collaborative Economy of the European Commission 2016, and I have been advising the Amsterdam, NYC and Barcelona City Councils, and the European and Catalan Parliaments.
 I am the director of a Sharing Cities program of collaboration between 75 cities worldwide.
 I appear frequently in the media.